sourcefranke/session-agile-for-non-devs/README.md

-# Agile Manifesto for non-devs
+# Agile Manifesto for Non-Devs

 These are my presentation slides for a session about the Agile Manifesto.
 My intention for this session.